Have a symptom?

 Read more about causes and Moodiness deaths.

 Various mental health symptoms caused by rare epilepsy: Temporal lobe epilepsy is a less common form of epilepsy that does not have the typical physical seizures.
-Patients can suffer from...read more »
+Patients can suffer from symptoms such as depression, moodiness, anger, ...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: